 After the Expert courses, you’ll learn about and try your hand at Migrating to Plesk Onyx.
-Further down the line you’ll get familiar with our top extensions: WordPress Toolkit, SEO Toolkit, Git, and Docker.
+Further down the line you’ll get familiar with our top extensions: WP Toolkit, SEO Toolkit, Git, and Docker.
 As with all the previous courses in this education program, you are required to apply your newly acquired knowledge on practice.
 All of these are available at Plesk University.

 Next stop: Graduation as Plesk Support Engineer

 At this point, the technical part of your initial education is over.
 But before you graduate, you need to learn a bit more on how to be a support engineer.
 We’ll impart on you the best practices developed over the years.
 How to communicate effectively, handle conflict situations, safely process customers’ data, and be responsible in your work.
 You’ll also learn about our tools and processes.